 Earlier, the one-minute trailer for the first part of the series below premiered at Comic-Con@Home in July 2020 - and showed Morgan in deep trouble.

-Fear the Walking Dead season 6b spoilers
+What's happened in Fear of the Walking Dead season 6 so far?

 He said,"One of the characters is someone who opens up a whole new side to Virginia.
 And that is her little sister, Dakota.